MarimerLLC/csla/docs/CSLA-Versions.md

 * CSLA 4 version 4.7 introduces early support for WebAssembly and Blazor, ASP.NET Core, and Xamarin updates.
 * CSLA 4 version 4.9.0 is the beginning of our use of semantic versioning.
 It supports .NET Core configuration via a fluent API, plus major data portal enhancements for container-based server environments such as Kubernetes.
 * CSLA version 5.0.0 has a number of [breaking changes](https://github.com/MarimerLLC/csla/issues?q=is%3Aissue+project%3AMarimerLLC%2Fcsla%2F5+label%3A%22flag%2Fbreaking+change%22).
 The primary focus in this version is _major_ enhancements to the data portal, including support for dependency injection, flexible method names, and multiple criteria parameters.
 And of course, support for .NET Core 3.
+* CSLA 6 is a major update that requires the use of dependency injection, so _all_ apps must configure an `IServiceCollection` and `IServiceProvider` on startup.
+This is normal for ASP.NET and Blazor apps, but is not necessarily familiar to Windows Forms or WPF developers.
+Some important static types are now DI services, most notably `ApplicationContext` and the data portal types.
+The data portal types are now injected as `IDataPortal<T>`, `IChildDataPortal<T>`, `IDataPortalFactory`, and `IChildDataPortalFactory`.